sandplunge/whose/README.md

 ## To build/install this code (so far):
--Install Node.JS on your system
+- Install Node.JS on your system
--Install NPM
+- Install NPM
--Install a local MongoDB server
+- Install a local MongoDB server
--Clone the code repo
+- Clone the code repo
--Navigate to the root directory for the repo in a terminal (for Windows I recommend git-bash), and execute the command `npm install`
+- Navigate to the root directory for the repo in a terminal (for Windows I recommend git-bash), and execute the command `npm install`

 ## To launch the server:
--From the repo root directory (i.e. ~/whos), execute the following:
+- From the repo root directory (i.e. ~/whose), execute the following:
- `DEBUG=~/whos:* && npm start`
+ `DEBUG=~/whose:* && npm start`